clabordec/Maven-Fuzzy-Factory/README.md

 2. **Landing Page Performance & Testing:** Landing page analysis and testing is about understanding the performance of the key landing pages and then testing to improve the results
 3. **Channel Portfolio Optimization:** Analyzing a portfolio of marketing channels is about bidding efficienty and using data to maximize the effectiveness of the marketing budget
 4. **Product Level Website Analysis:** Product-focused website analysis is about learning how customers interact with each of your products, and how well each product converts customers
+5. **Analyze Repeat Behavior:** Analyzing repeat visits helps understand user behavior and identify some of the company's most valuable customers
+6. **Analyzing & Testing Conversion Funnels:** Conversion funnels analysis is about understanding and optimizing each step of the user's experience on their journey toward purchasing the company's products

 ---